Spectators no longer allowed at B.C. indoor sporting facilities - Grand Forks Gazette

-BCRPA CEO Rebecca Tunnacliffe said in conjunction to the spectator ban, maximum group size of participants (players) no longer applies to sports events.
+In conjunction with the spectator decision, Tunnacliffe said the organizations are looking at allowing an increase to the maximum group size of participants (players) at sports events.

-“No spectators/patrons (including parents) at all in 2020,” Tunnacliffe said.
-“We’ll meet that complexity when we have the current rough waters calmed in just getting the players on the ice and in our arenas in a safe and orderly approach.”
+Regarding spectators in the future, Tunnacliffe said they will meet that complexity when the current rough waters calm.
+For now she just wants to get players on the ice and in the arenas in a safe and orderly approach.

-The decision comes after provincial health officer Dr. Bonnie Henry issued a caution to sports teams and arenas earlier this week after the Hollyburn Country Club in West Vancouver was shut down indefinitely due to a COVID-19 exposure at its facility.

-Tunnacliffe said in making the spectator ban, a clear definition of ‘patron’ needed to be established.
+Tunnacliffe said in making the spectator decision, a clear definition of ‘patron’ needed to be established.

 “[It’s] an individual who attends an event, but does not include event staff, volunteers, vendors, exhibitors, performers, presenters, the members of a team engaged in a sporting event, team managers, coaches, persons such as referees, time keepers or score keepers and staff associated with any of the foregoing,” she said.

-While accommodating spectators or patrons for indoor spaces is possible in the future of Phase 3, Tunnacliffe said this will not occur until at least 2021.
+While accommodating spectators or patrons for indoor spaces is possible in the future of Phase 3, Tunnacliffe said this will likely not occur for the remainder of this year.

 “Municipalities are not ready to manage the added complexity required for moving spectators in and out of indoor space safely,” she said.

-Note: Editor’s note: This story has been updated following a conversation with BCRPA CEO Rebecca Tunnacliffe.